 PIN ME, PLEASE!

 I wrote an eBook all about my experience with intermittent fasting.
 This method allowed me to burn fat, lose weight (the effortless way) and be healthy….without feeling hungry.
-If you’d like to learn more about how I accomplished these great results and how intermittent fasting cured my hypoglycemia, check out my book HERE!
+If you’d like to learn more about how I accomplished these great results and how intermittent fasting eliminated my hypoglycemia symptoms, check out my book HERE!

 And best of all, David doesn’t have to feed me bananas with peanut butter while I lie down on the couch to help keep me from passing out anymore.

-Do you have hypoglycemia?
-Have you tried intermittent fasting and what are the benefits you’ve noticed?
+Have you tried intermittent fasting for reactive hypoglycemia and what are the benefits you’ve noticed?
 Share below!

 Be sure to subscribe to our mailing list to receive fun health and wellness tips straight to your inbox.